ciesiolka/abc2svg-chisel/README.md

 - tarball
-  From the timeline in the [chisel repository][13], you can get a tarball any version of the abc2svg source and install it in your system.
+  From the timeline in the [chisel repository][13], you can get a tarball of any version of the abc2svg source and install it in your system.
   The abc2svg scripts must then be built from the raw source files described in the section 'Build' below.
   The disadvantage of this approach is that if you want